ChadBurggraf/jspack/README.md

 to use packaging system you can integrate into your Windows build process.

 Right now **JSPack** uses [YUI Compressor](http://developer.yahoo.com/yui/compressor/) exclusively for minification.
-This as the real consequence of causing the packing process to fail if you have any JavaScript syntax errors, so be warned.
+This has the real consequence of causing the packing process to fail if you have any JavaScript syntax errors, so be warned.
 If there is any demand, I'll make this pluggable.
 You will also need to have **Java** installed and available in your system path.